Welcome to OmniPlan 3!

 Thank you for choosing OmniPlan as your companion on the path to better project management.
 The app you’re about to explore is packed full of tools that handle the heavy lifting, number crunching, and visualization of your projects so you’re free to focus on the stuff that matters.
 With OmniPlan 3 we’ve carefully reconsidered every piece of the app from the inspectors to the Gantt chart to make it both more powerful and easier to use, and added tons of great new features to boot.

-This manual is your guide to learning OmniPlan for Mac.
+This manual is your guide on your journey through OmniPlan for Mac.
 You’ll learn to customize task and resource outlines to visualize, maintain, and simplify your projects.
-Break down tasks, optimize the required resources, control costs, and monitor your progress—all at a glance.
-And with OmniPlan Pro (a paid upgrade), you’ll access the features you need to take your multi-user and multi-project plans to the next level.
+Break down tasks, optimize the required resources, control costs, and monitor your progress — all at a glance.
+And with the OmniPlan Pro upgrade, you’ll access the features you need to take your multi-user and multi-project plans to the next level.
 As you go through your workday with OmniPlan you’ll notice that, in dozens of little ways, the app is ready to work better right along beside you.

 How This Documentation is Organized